Authenticating Your Domain on SendGrid

 Step 4: Set up DNS records

-You see a list of DNS records that you will need to install to complete the process.
+A list of DNS records is displayed that you will need to install to complete the process.

 Copy the CNAME records, and add them to your DNS Records.
 Once added, check the checkbox for "I've added these records." and click on

 Verify.
-If the records have been successfully added, you will see the message "It worked.
-Your authenticated domain for example.com was verified."
+If the records have been successfully added, the message "It worked.
+Your authenticated domain for example.com was verified." appears.